PaulioRandall/sveltekit-template/README.md

 A [Sveltekit](https://kit.svelte.dev/) project template with [Prettier](https://prettier.io/), [Jest](https://jestjs.io/), and [Cypress](https://www.cypress.io/) setup and ready to go.

 I've also added [svelte-preprocess-import-assets](https://www.npmjs.com/package/svelte-preprocess-import-assets).
-I found this helps allows me to keep coupled files (_'those that change together'_) in the same directory.
-For example, some data files and images, like screenshots, are used only in on a specific page.
-It's nice to keep those files with the `+page.svelte` that uses it.
-Yes, _organisation by feature, not by layer_.
+I found this helps allows me to keep data files and images that are specific to a page in the same folder as the `+page.svelte` that uses it rather than in `/static`.

 ## To start a new project

-1. Clone the repo and delete the lock file (if present).
-You can fork the repository in Github first if you want:
+1. Clone the repo and delete the lock file:

 ```bash
 git clone https://github.com/PaulioRandall/sveltekit-template.git